ANANTH-SWAMY/redis-from-scratch/README.md

 ```
 go build . && ./redis
 ```
 - Connect to the server with any redis client.
-For example, `redis-cli`
+For example, `redis-cli`.
+The server listens on port `6379` by default.
 ```
 $ redis-cli
 ```